 NOTE: Edge Computing typically applies to non-roaming and LBO roaming scenarios.
 For HR roaming scenarios, Edge Computing applies only for "Home Routed with Session Breakout in VPLMN (HR-SBO)" which is described in clause 6.7 of TS 23.548 [130].

 The 5G Core Network selects a UPF close to the UE and forwards traffic to enable the local access to the DN via a N6 interface according to the provided traffic steering rules to the UPF.
-This may be based on the UE's subscription data, UE location, the information from Application Function (AF) as defined in clause 5.6.7, the EAS information reported from EASDF (as defined in TS 23.548 [130]), policy, or other related traffic rules.
+This may be based on the UE's subscription data, UE location, the information from Application Function (AF) as defined in clause 5.6.7, the EAS information reported from EASDF (as defined in TS 23.548 [130]), policy, N6 delay measurement result or other related traffic rules.

 Due to user or Application Function mobility, the service or session continuity may be required based on the requirements of the service or the 5G network.